Weeks:

 Memorize and recite:

-- One passage from one of the lectures
+- One passage from Plutarch

 Mini-lectures: